dsh311/3DModelToddle/README.md

 * 3D model loader and manipulator written in C#.
 * Supported formats .obj, .stl(no textures), and .X3D(no textures).

+## Image Credits
+This project uses images from the [Tabler Icons repository](https://github.com/tabler/tabler-icons).
+The images are licensed under the MIT License.

 ---
 ## Mesh TreeView Selection